top of page

 Prizes: Awards vary by rank.
 Take a look at the award details here.

-The Junior Science and Humanities Symposium is one of the the most prominent science fairs in the US with government backing.
+The Junior Science and Humanities Symposium is one of the most prominent science fairs in the US with government backing.
 The JSHS regional and national symposia are held during the second half of the US academic year and invite more than 8,000 participants throughout the United States, Puerto Rico, and DoD-affiliated schools in Europe and the Pacific.
+You must first participate in their regional symposium and then compete at the national symposium each year.
+The challenge is highly competitive, with an acceptance rate of less than 3% for the final round.
+The JSHS Virtual Mentorship Program connects students and mentors online, a resource that is available year-round to support you.
+Note: You can check out our comprehensive guide to winning the Junior Science and Humanities Symposium here.

-Location: The location for regional contests varies, the National Symposium will be held in Albuquerque, New Mexico.
+Location: The location for regional contests varies; the National Symposium will be held in Albuquerque, New Mexico.

 Eligibility: High school students who are permanent residents of the US can apply